StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 ### Deploy AWS Agent

+The StackState AWS Agent is deployed on your AWS account to enable topology monitoring.
+There are two options for StackState monitoring:

+* [Full install](#full-install) - all changes to AWS resources will be picked up and pushed to StackState.
+* [Minimal install](#minimal-install) - changes will be picked up only at a configured interval.

+#### Full install

-To install the StackState AWS Agent, follow these steps:
+To complete a full install the of StackState AWS Agent, follow the steps below.
+This installs the following CloudFormation Stacks:

++ stackstate-topo-cron
++ stackstate-topo-kinesis
++ stackstate-topo-cloudtrail
++ stackstate-topo-cwevents
++ stackstate-topo-publisher

 1. Download the manual installation zip file and extract it.
 This is included in the AWS StackPack and can be accessed at the link provided in StackState after you install the AWS StackPack.

 2. Make sure the AWS CLI is logged in with the proper account and has the default region set to the region that should be monitored by StackState.
-    - For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).
+    - For details on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).
 3. From the command line, run the command:
 ```
 ./install.sh {{config.baseUrl}} {{config.apiKey}} {{configurationId}}